Emrio/emriofrapis/md/getstarted.md

 }
 ```

 - `code` (Number) is the HTTP response code.
-List available [here][link-list-http-codes] (all are not used).
+List available [here][link-list-http-codes].

-- `message` (String) is a official message of the response.
+- `message` (String) is an official message of the response.
 For errors, it is always the meaning of the HTTP code (a 404 code implies a message of "Resource Not Found")

 - A `data` (JSON Object) will be present if the API returned anything.
 The content of this object depends on the API you are using.